-- 2.3 This section discusses general specifications for WDs and the steps to be taken in inviting tenders and issuing a contract.
-Refer to the section 'Procurement of equipment' with SHTM 01-01 Part A which includes specification preparation and an overview of points to consider. - 2.4 A specification should be completed as part of the procurement process and submitted as part of a legal contract between the purchaser and the manufacturer.
-It is essential that the procurement specification is prepared by a team of qualified and competent staff and that the AP(D) and AE(D) are consulted during this process. - 2.5 Purchasers should refer to EN ISO 15883 Parts 1 and 2: 2014 when preparing a specification for washer disinfectors.
-Manufacturers should provide certification to the purchaser that the particular design of the equipment is manufactured in conformity with all relevant EU standards, national guidance and regulations. - 2.6 Washer Disinfectors are covered by a number of European Regulations/Directives and are thus required to be in conformance.
-Relevant Regulation/Directives include but are not restricted to: - Regulation (EU) 2017/745 on medical devices; - Electromagnetic Compatibility Directive (2014/30/EU); - Low voltage Directive (2014/35/EU)Pressure Equipment Directive (2014/68/EU); - Machinery Directive (2006/42/E). - 2.7 To ensure the safety of technical and maintenance staff the design and construction of a WD should ensure that: - where a failure occurs during the cleaning stage of the WD operating cycle the surfaces of the chamber and the load carrier presented to the operator are clean and disinfected.
-This is especially important during loading and unloading of a multi chamber WD; - each wet chamber has the capability of being thermally disinfected; - for a drying only chamber a manual cleaning regime is provided and followed.
+- 2.4 This section discusses general specifications for WDs and the steps to be taken in inviting tenders and issuing a contract.
+Refer to SHTM 01-02 Part A 'Procurement of equipment' which includes specification preparation and an overview of points to consider. - A specification should be completed as part of the procurement process and submitted as part of a legal contract between the purchaser and the manufacturer.
+It is essential that the procurement specification is prepared by a team of qualified and competent staff and that the AP(D) and AE(D) are consulted during this process. - 2.6 Purchasers should refer to EN ISO 15883 1: 2014 and EN ISO 15883-2: 2009 when preparing a specification for washer disinfectors.
+Manufacturers should provide certification to the purchaser that the particular design of the equipment is manufactured in conformity with all relevant EU standards, national guidance and regulations. - 2.7 Washer Disinfectors are covered by a number of European Regulations / Directives and are thus required to be in conformance.
+Relevant Regulation / Directives include but are not restricted to: - Electromagnetic Compatibility Directive (2014/30/EU); - Low voltage Directive (2014/35/EU); Pressure Equipment Directive (2014/68/EU); - Machinery Directive (2006/42/E). - 2.8 Washer Disinfectors for laboratory equipment and glassware should conform to EN ISO 15883-1: 2014 and the safety specifications in IEC 61010-2-120: 2018.